hanabi/hanabi.github.io/Reference.md

 * In order to disambiguate this from the more ordinary type of *Gentleman's Discard*, we call this a *Baton Discard*.
 * *Baton Discards* are mostly useful for two main reasons:
   1) To better satisfy *Team Distribution Principle*.
 It makes sense to transfer a card out of a locked / almost locked hand to a player with an "empty" hand or a hand that only has one card clued in it.
   2) You want to protect your own chop.
-If you discard your chop, the team could be losing some high-value one-away card.
+If you discard your chop, the team could be losing some high-value one-away from playable card.
 But if you transfer a card to someone else, it gives you something "safe" to do.

 ### The Certain Finesse / The Certain Discard